NexPlayer/Unity-SDK/advanced/multiview.md

 Multiview is only supported on iOS.

-NexPlayer MultiView feature provides a way to reproduce up to 8 simultaneous streams on the same scene.
+NexPlayer™ MultiView feature provides a way to reproduce up to 8 simultaneous streams on the same scene.
 This streams might use the same properties as the ones abailables for single stream.

 ---
-## NexPlayer API for Multiview
+## NexPlayer™ API for Multiview

 When using multiview on your project you should use the ***MultistreamController*** field provided by **NexPlayerBehaviour**.